A Phenomenological Approach to Multi-Higgs Production at High Energy: Splitting Functions and the Sudakov Factors

 \subsection{The 3-Higgs Vertex}

+This section is largely a review of the standard procedure for calculating splitting functions and the Sudakov factor.
 To derive the splitting function of a general cubic interaction, we consider the processes shown in Fig. \ref{fig:3Vertex}.
-We assume that the process in (a) is comprised of the hard process in (b) in addition to a soft splitting $A \rightarrow B + C$.
+We assume that the process in (a) is comprised of the hard process in (b) and a soft splitting $A \rightarrow B + C$.
 Particles $A$ and $B$ are assumed to slightly off-shell with small transverse momenta.
 Then the differential splitting function $d\mathcal{P}_{AB}(z)$ is defined as the probability of finding particle $B$ in particle $A$ with an energy fraction $z$ of the energy of $A$ at the lowest order in the coupling:

-where $p_{T}$ is the transverse momentum and $P_{AB}(z)$ is called the kernel function.
+where $p_{T}$ is the transverse momentum and $P_{AB}(z)$ is the so-called kernel function.
 The matrix elements of the two processes in Fig. \ref{fig:3Vertex} can be expressed in terms of their interaction vertices as

-where $V_{ij}$ are the invariant matrix elements of the vertices with the factor $(2E_{k})^{-1/2}$ removed.
-The matrix elements in eq. (\ref{eq:MatrixElements}) can be used to calculate the cross-sections of the two processes
+where $V_{ij}$ are the invariant matrix elements of the vertices with the factor $(2E_{k})^{-1/2}$ removed and $g$ is the coupling constant.
+The matrix elements in Eq. (\ref{eq:MatrixElements}) can be used to calculate the cross-sections of the two processes

-Inspecting eqs. (\ref{eq:3VXsection(a)}) and (\ref{eq:3VXsection(b)}), we can see that they are are related in the following way
+Inspecting eqs. (\ref{eq:3VXsection(a)}) and (\ref{eq:3VXsection(b)}), we can see that they are related in the following way

 On the other hand, in the collinear limit where the transverse momenta of particles $B$ and $C$ are small compared to the energy scale of the hard process, the two processes factorize through the differential splitting function \cite{Collins:1989gx}